Sanctioned Russian banker Tinkov launches fintech project in Mexico

 The launch of the new business with “Russian roots” is taking place right next door to the United States.
 Tinkov left Russia after strongly criticising Russia’s war in Ukraine, incurring the ire of the Kremlin.
 The management of the bank quickly distanced itself from its “shareholder” and Tinkov was forced into selling his circa 30% stake in the bank to oligarch Vladimir Potanin, who has extensive investments in the banking sector, reportedly for “pennies on the dollar.”
 Tinkov fled into self-imposed exile and has given up his Russian citizenship.

-Tinkov also fell foul of the US authorities after he was charged with failing to pay US taxes, as he also holds a US passport and is obliged to pay taxes on his worldwide income.
-To avoid jail in the US he agreed to pay a $449mn settlement.
-He has reportedly also now given up his US citizenship.
+Tinkov also fell foul of the US authorities after he was charged with failing to pay US taxes, as he also holds a US passport, which he gave up in 2013.
+The US indited him in 2019-2020 and accused him of knowingly declaring personal assets materially below the actual value, as those that relinquish their US passports have to pay an "exit tax."
+Tinkov gave up his US citizenship in 2013, three three days after TCS held an IPO on the London Stock Exchange and raised $1.1bn.
+Tinkov later pleaded guilty to filing a false tax return, and settled the claim with the US government, paying the correct tax plus a huge penalty -- $449mn settlement, the largest single tax settlement in US history.

 The EU recently included Tinkoff Bank on the tenth package of sanctions, the eight largest bank in Russia, and Tinkov was personally included in the Specially Designated Nationals and Blocked Persons (SDN) List in March last year by the UK in one of the first rounds of sanctions, despite his public opposition to the war.

 As part of Tinkov’s exit from the bank that bears his name, he also got into an ugly public fight with Oliver Hughes, a British national and former well respected CEO of Tinkoff Bank, who publicly rebuffed “libellous” comments made by Tinkov, accusing him of continuing to manage the bank in secret despite the sanctions.
 Hughes left Russia and the bank in April and now lives in Dubai.

 Now Tinkov is financing the creation of a new fintech project in Mexico, several sources told bne IntelliNews.
+Other sources connected to the project told bne IntelliNews that TInkov is only an advisor to the project, but not a shareholder.

 The businessman has been spending a lot of time in Mexico, where he has a luxury guest house from the La Datcha Tinkoff Collection chain in Cabo San Lucas.
 Tinkov was spotted there at several meetings discussing the launch of a new fintech project that is being developed by his former colleagues at Tinkoff Bank, who recently quit both the company and Russia.

 Russian media previously reported that Tinkoff’s former vice presidents – the Italian Neri Tollardo, the American Alexander Bro and the Russian Danil Anisimov – were launching a new project in Mexico, but gave no further details.